Court534/Vidly/solo-projects/react/vidly/README.md

-# A very basic movie database built with React and JavaScript
+# A very basic CRUD based movie database built with React and JavaScript

 ## Available Scripts